 As one of the few things that is good to plant as temperatures plummet and ‘growing power’ dwindles in the garden, bare root also gives you the most from every penny spent!
-Bare root single whips and pots of 10s are available in a number of varieties.
+Bare root single whips and pots of 10s are available in a number of varieties during bare root season.
 From Birch to Beech, Poplar to Privet, there’s a new growing project waiting to be taken on, at a very affordable price!

 It never hurts to try and remove the ‘fear factor’ so many of us have when it comes to bare root, so here goes…

 - The wallet won’t be as light after your bare root purchases as it would be after equivalent pot grown purchases

 - A frustrating time in the garden?
 Bored during the cold, dark winter days?
 Bare root can cure your boredom!
 For planting when there’s little else to plant.

 - Variety is the spice of life and you’ll almost certainly find a greater range of bare root options to choose from, than pot grown equivalents.
 Many bare root options simply aren’t available to buy in any other form.

 - Save your muscles a workout as you move and transport bare root plants with ease.
 Space savers and weight savers, bare root certainly is the ‘no hassle’ option.